Ninja Sentai Kakuranger: Zashiki-warashi

 Zashiki-warashi (ザシキワラシ) is a Youkai mushroom child who uses mushrooms to perform spells and wants to make children happy, pursued by Junior who planned to turn him evil.
 Though Ninja Black attempts to protect him from Gashadokuro, Zashiki-warashi turns him in and undergoes a ritual to turn him into an evil version of his true form.
 Attacking the city in his enlarged form, Zashiki-warashi overpowers the Beast General Fighters until hearing the cries of the children he befriended manages to restore him to normal.
 However, horrified at what he done to the city, Zashiki-warashi attempts to fight Gashadokuro and is mortally wounded.
 Found by Jiraiya, Zashiki-warashi turns back into a mushroom.

 Zashiki-warashi's human form is portrayed by Kazuyuki Makino (牧野 一進, Makino Kazuyuki) while his Youkai form is voiced by Sumiyo Sawada (沢田 澄代, Sawada Sumiyo).

 Reika

 Reika (玲花) was a butterfly given human form by Sasuke's Shinobi Scroll to find him as he arrives to Nasukogen, tending to his wounds after he was attacked by Junior.
 However, wanting to experience being human, Reika ends up going on a detour to Rindo Lake Family Farm while trying to get Sasuke to lighten up.
 But when mortally wounded by Ittanmomen while trying to get a bunny to safety, Reika directs Sasuke to the scroll's location before dying and reverting to her true form as she dissolves.

-Reika is portrayed by Reiko Chiba (千葉 麗子, Chiba Reiko), who previously portrayed Mei in Kyōryū Sentai Zyuranger.
+Reika is portrayed by Reiko Chiba (千葉 麗子, Chiba Reiko).